ScottPlot/ScottPlot/README.md

 ### Contribute to ScottPlot

-#### If you like ScottPlot, give it a star!
-If you want to support this project but don't have a feature request or code modification to bring forward yet, you can still support us by following this project and giving it a star!
+* **If you like ScottPlot, give it a star!** If you want to support this project but don't have a feature request or code modification to bring forward yet, you can still support us by following this project and giving it a star!

-#### Suggest a Feature
-Review the latest [ScottPlot Cookbook]() to see if the feature you want already exists.
-If not, open a [feature request issue](https://github.com/swharden/ScottPlot/issues).
+* **To Suggest a Feature:** Review the latest [ScottPlot Cookbook]() to ensure the feature doesn't already already exist, then [open an issue](https://github.com/swharden/ScottPlot/issues) and describe your idea.

-#### Create a Pull Request
-Developers will find useful resources in [contributing.md](CONTRIBUTING.md)
+* **Create a Pull Request:** Developers wishing to contribute directly to this project are encouraged to review [contributing.md](CONTRIBUTING.md)

 ### About ScottPlot

 ScottPlot was created by [Scott Harden](http://www.SWHarden.com/) ([Harden Technologies, LLC](http://tech.swharden.com)) with many contributions from the open source user community.
+It is provided under the permissive [MIT license](LICENSE).